 With James Hardie siding products, you can recreate the architectural style and historic integrity of your home

 - Enjoy the look of cedar shingles without the upkeep.
 Get the perfect match of durability and design with HardieShingle® siding featuring true keyways and the ability to create woven corners.

 - Couple HardieTrim® batten boards with HardiePanel® vertical siding to achieve a charming, board-and-batten cottage look.

 - Choose lap and trim from our Artisan Luxury line.
 Deeper shadow lines, mitered corners and tongue and groove assembly create a superior craftsman look.

 Get inspired with our Timeless Style magazine.

 Our portfolio of more than 20 ColorPlus Technology colors gives you the ability to create a unique home that reflects you and your family!
-Our colors have been handpicked by renowned color expert Leslie Harrington, whose brands include Pottery Barn and Crayola, to reflect regional housing styles, environmental surroundings and extensive research around home styles, trends and your style preferences!
+Our colors have been handpicked by our color expert to reflect regional housing styles, environmental surroundings and extensive research around home styles, trends and your style preferences!
 With ColorPlus Technology, you can count on a beautiful, consistent finish, timeless curb appeal and an exterior that feels like home.

 Let James Hardie help you secure your future.
 Choose products that meet national building contruction and material standards.